KrailOrg/krail/docs/tutorial-getting-started.md

 # Creating a Krail application with Gradle

 ## Preparation
 This tutorial assumes that you have Gradle already installed.
-The Vaadin Gradle plugin used here requires Gradle 2.5+
+The Vaadin Gradle plugin used here requires Gradle 4+

 It is also assumed that you will be using Git for version control, and have it installed.

-If you want to skip a step, or just re-create something later, this Tutorial is available on GitHub - at the end of every section you'll see a stage "Download from GitHub"
+Earlier versions of this tutorial code allowed a download at every step, but regrettably that proved time consuming to maintain.

+You can, however, download the code for the entire [Tutorial from GitHub](https://github.com/davidsowerby/krail-tutorial)

 ## Create a build file